Brain-C Lab: Brain compensation dynamics in neurodegenerative diseases

 re-instate brain resilience against neurodegenerative diseases at the right

 time in the right cells

 Follow us at https://twitter.com/Neri_lab

 We are pleased to consider applications from prospective PhD students and postdocs

-1st symposium on Extracellular Vesicles in Nervous Systems, a
+1st conference on Extracellular Vesicles in Nervous Systems, a

 We use machine learning,